 Performance marketers are masters of efficiency.

-They know all the tricks to driving online leads and sales through their digital channels in the most cost-effective way possible.
+They know all the tricks to drive online leads and sales through their digital channels in the most cost-effective way possible.
 But many are ignoring a high-value stream of revenue — the phone call.
-Pay per call can appear complicated because it combines both online and offline elements.
-But with the right pay per call platform, advertisers, publishers and agencies are empowered to generate and track calls the same way they do online traffic.
+Pay-per-call can appear complicated because it combines both online and offline elements.
+But with the right pay-per-call platform, advertisers, publishers, and agencies are empowered to generate, track, and analyze inbound calls the same way they do online traffic.